We Do What We Say We'll Do

 When you hire the New Castle traumatic brain injury attorneys at Luxenberg Garbett Kelly & George, you get a team that will fight tirelessly for you and your family.
 We have built a solid reputation for our aggressive approach to litigation, and insurance companies know that we do not shy away from taking cases to trial.
 Our goal is to do everything possible to maximize your recovery so that you can secure the financial resources you need to heal and move forward with your life.

 Most of all, we genuinely care about our clients.
-Our attorneys develop meaningful, lasting relationships with the individuals and families they serve, and we are always available to answer your questions, address your concerns, and provide the information you need to feel confident in your case.
+Our personal injury attorneys develop meaningful, lasting relationships with the individuals and families they serve, and we are always available to answer your questions, address your concerns, and provide the information you need to feel confident in your brain injury case in New Castle, PA.